To admire is, to me, questionless, the highest pleasure in life.

 In 1985 the apparently earliest article introducing quaternions to computer graphics was published.

-Ken Shoemake writes, “Solid bodies roll and tumble through space.
+Ken Shoemake wrote, “Solid bodies roll and tumble through space.
 In computer animation, so do cameras.
-The rotations of these objects are best described using a four coordinate system, quaternions, as is shown in this paper.”(11)
+The rotations of these objects are best described using a four coordinate system, quaternions, as is shown in this paper.”(12)

 Thereafter the quaternions in this field have been developed almost beyond recognition.